You want smart political talk without the meltdowns?

 The rest of us will keep working.

-on the Sean Hannity Show.
+On the Sean Hannity Show.

-We continue with President Trump's attorney.
+Continue with President Trump's attorney.

-Let me read uh it was picked up by MSN and it originated in the Washington Post.
+Let me read, it was picked up by MSN.

 And the headline itself is interesting, but when you get into the meat of the article, it's even more interesting.

-It says prosecuting Trump for Stormy Daniels' money would include hurdles, according to experts.
+It says prosecuting Trump for Stormy Daniels money would include hurdles, according to experts.

 And at one point, it says that if Bragg seeks to charge the former president, a move that appears likely based on his recent invitation for Trump to appear before the grand jury, he will face several potential hurdles, according to legal analysts.

-They said it would be unusual for a state prosecutor to use an alleged violation of a federal law rather than a state camp campaign finance law as grounds to elevate a a false paperwork case from a misdemeanor to a felony.
+They said it would be unusual for a state prosecutor to use an alleged violation of a federal law rather than a state campaign finance law as grounds to elevate a false paperwork case from a misdemeanor to a felony.

 We're back to that part again, and I want to ask you about it.